JurijsRafalskis/jewels-in-the-void-battle-calculator/README.md

 # jewels-in-the-void-battle-calculator
-Battle calculator for forum quest "Jewels in the Void"
+Battle calculator for the forum quest [Jewels in the Void](https://forums.sufficientvelocity.com/threads/jewels-in-the-void.137123/) run by Yrsillar